Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Tutorial Overview

-In this application tutorial, the LeNet algorithm is used to perform image classification on an input image using five AI Engine-ML tiles and PL resources, including block RAM.
-A top-level block diagram is shown in the following figure.
-An image is loaded from DDR memory through the Network on Chip (NoC) to block RAM and then to the AI Engine-ML.
+In this application tutorial, the LeNet algorithm performs image classification on an input image using five AI Engine-ML tiles and PL resources, including block RAM.
+The following figure shows a top-level block diagram.
+An image loads from DDR memory through the Network on Chip (NoC) to block RAM and then to the AI Engine-ML.
 The PL input pre-processing unit receives the input image and sends the output to the first AI Engine-ML tile to perform matrix multiplication.
 The output from the first AI Engine-ML tile goes to a PL unit to perform the first level of max pool and data rearrangement (M1R1).
-The output is fed to the second AI Engine-ML tile and the output from that tile is sent to the PL to perform the second level max pooling and data rearrangement (M2R2).
+The output feeds into the second AI Engine-ML tile.
+The second AI-Engine ML tile sends the output to the PL to perform the second level max pooling and data rearrangement (M2R2).
 The output is then sent to a fully connected layer (FC1) implemented in two AI Engine-ML tiles and uses the rectified linear unit layer (ReLu) as an activation function.
 The outputs from the two AI Engine-ML tiles are then fed into a second fully connected layer implemented in the `core04` AI Engine-ML tile.
 The output is sent to a data conversion unit in the PL and then to the DDR memory through the NoC.
-In between the AI Engine-ML and PL units is a datamover module (refer to the LeNet Controller in the following figure) that contains the following kernels:
+Between the AI Engine-ML and PL units is a datamover module (refer to the LeNet Controller in the following figure) that contains the following kernels:
 * `mm2s`: a memory-mapped to stream kernel to feed data from DDR memory through the NoC to the AI Engine-ML Array.
 * `s2mm`: a stream to memory-mapped kernel to feed data from the AI Engine-ML Array through NoC to DDR memory.

 ![Image of LeNet Block Diagram](images/Lenet_block_diagram_v1.PNG)

 In the design, there are two major PL kernels.
-The input pre-processing units, M1R1 and M2R2 are contained in the `lenet_kernel` RTL kernel, which has already been packaged as a Xilinx object `.xo` (XO) file.
+The input pre-processing units, M1R1 and M2R2 are in the `lenet_kernel` RTL kernel, which is packaged as a Xilinx object `.xo` (XO) file.
 The datamover kernel `dma_hls` provides the interface between the AI Engine-ML and DDR memory.
 The five AI Engine-ML kernels all implement matrix multiplication.
 The matrix dimensions depend on the image dimension, weight dimension, and a number of features.

 </details>